edgelesssys/emojivoto/README.md

 1. (Optional) Create a recovery key

-    As described in the [Marblerun docs](https://www.marblerun.sh/docs/features/recovery/) some cases require manual intervention to restart the Coordinator on a different host.
+    As described in the [MarbleRun docs](https://www.marblerun.sh/docs/features/recovery/) some cases require manual intervention to restart the Coordinator on a different host.

     For this we need a recovery key which we set in the manifest.